ncla/LoungeDestroyer/THEMES.md

     </tr>
     <tr>
       <td>bg</td>
       <td>Overwrites the default background image used in carousel.
-Must be absolute URL to new image, or link relative to `options.html`. `$dir` will be replaced by the folder path in local themes.
+Must be absolute URL to new image, or link relative to <code>options.html</code>. <code>$dir</code> will be replaced by the folder path in local themes.
 Suggested size is 960x540. <em>Required</em> for remote themes</td>
     </tr>
     <tr>
       <td>icon</td>
       <td>Overwrites the default icon image used in carousel.
-Must be absolute URL to new image, or link relative to `options.html`. `$dir` will be replaced by the folder path in local themes.
+Must be absolute URL to new image, or link relative to <code>options.html</code>. <code>$dir</code> will be replaced by the folder path in local themes.
 Suggested size is 50x50.
 Icon images are optional.</td>
     </tr>
     <tr>
       <td>name</td>